9 FAM 502.7

 (3) (U) No Petition for Child of K-1 or K-3: The unmarried child of a K-1 or K-3 applicant does not require a petition.
 The applicant needs only to demonstrate that he or she is the “child” (as defined in INA 101(b)(1)) of an alien classified K-1 or K-3.
 K-2 or K-4 applicants are required to sign a form apprising them that entering into a marriage prior to obtaining adjustment of status will render them ineligible for adjustment in the IR-2 or CR-2 category.

 (4) (U) Termination of K Visa Petition Approval: USCIS regulations (8 CFR 214.2(k)) provide that the death of a petitioner or written withdrawal of the petition prior to the arrival of the beneficiary in the United States automatically terminates the approval of the petition.
 You should return the petition to the approving USCIS office with an appropriate memorandum via the NVC.
 If the petition has not been automatically terminated but the applicant chooses not to pursue the visa while the petition is still valid (or if no response is received within 60 days if the petition has expired and the applicant does not respond to post's letter per 9 FAM 502.7-3(C)(2) paragraph b below), the petition should be treated as inactive and destroyed after one year.

-(5) (U) Revalidation of Fiancé(e) Petition: When a K visa petition is revalidated as described in 9 FAM 502.7-3(B) paragraph d(1)(b) above, the notation “Revalidated to (date)” should be placed in the “Remarks” block of the petition over the signature and title of the consular officer.
+(5) (U) Revalidation of Fiancé(e) Petition: When a K visa petition is revalidated as described in 9 FAM 502.7-3(B) paragraph d(1)(b) above, the notation “Revalidated to (date)” should be placed in the “Remarks” block of the petition over your signature and title.
 The date when the revalidation was processed should also be shown.

 9 FAM 502.7-3(C) (U) K Visa Processing